What Is Molecular Distillation

 One common use of molecular distillation is in the food industry.
 Molecular distillation is used to produce high-purity edible oils such as canola oil and sunflower oil.
 It can also be used to desalinate sea water and obtain mineral salts from brines.
 In addition, molecular distillation is employed for fractionating fish oils into omega-3 fatty acids such as EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).

-See also Where Is Bulleit Distilled
+See also What Is Marijuana Distillate

 Advantages of Molecular Distillation